ngergs/optionable/optionable/README.md

 Due to the orphan rule the usage of the library becomes cumbersome if one has a use case which heavily relies on crate-external types.

+If just have a few types from external crates don't have an `Optionable` impl the [example/orphanrule](example/orphanrule) illustrates how to circumvent this limitation.

 For well-established libraries adding corresponding `impl` to this crate (feature-gated) would be a worthwhile approach.

 ### Resolving associated types